sutd-automated-programming-tools/clippy/README.md

 ```

-2. Build local image and run container (container does not need to be restarted on script edit)
+2. Make sure to have docker installed to build local image and run container (container does not need to be restarted on script edit)
 ```
 docker build . -t clippy-voca
 docker compose up